NYU-Processor-Design/nyu-mem/mem_generation/Instructions.md

 ## ROM Generation (Experimental)

-**As of 4/18/23 these instructions for generating ROM have not been verified to work OpenRAM is in the process of overhauling the ROM generation documentation so it is recommended to check [here](https://github.com/VLSIDA/OpenRAM/tree/stable/docs/source) and [here] (https://github.com/VLSIDA/OpenRAM/issues/191) for the most up to date documentation on how to generate ROM**
+**As of 4/18/23 these instructions for generating ROM have not been verified to work.
+OpenRAM is in the process of overhauling the ROM generation documentation so it is recommended to check [here](https://github.com/VLSIDA/OpenRAM/tree/stable/docs/source) and [here] (https://github.com/VLSIDA/OpenRAM/issues/191) for the most up to date documentation on how to generate ROM**